 Once your attorney has properly valued your claim, they will submit the claim to the insurance provider who services the at-fault party’s medical malpractice policy.
 When they receive the claim, the provider will assign a claims adjuster to the case.

 There are three potential responses that the claims adjuster can make to the claim.
 They can accept, deny, or offer an out-of-court settlement for less than the established value of the claim.
-Often, the initial offer by the claims adjuster will be far below the claim's value, and your attorney will negotiate with the adjuster to convince them to increase their offer.
-If the insurance company fails to compensate the claim, it can be filed in civil court as a medical malpractice lawsuit so that a judge or jury can hear the case and determine liability and compensation.
+The claims adjuster’s first offer may undervalue your claim; your attorney negotiates for a better offer.
+If the insurer doesn’t pay, you can sue for medical malpractice in civil court.
+In this way, a judge or jury can hear the case and determine liability and compensation.

 Filing a Medical Malpractice Lawsuit

-One of the most important requirements of filing a medical malpractice lawsuit is that the claim is filed within the statute of limitations.
+Filing a medical malpractice lawsuit requires you to file the claim within the statute of limitations.
 The statute of limitations on medical malpractice claims in Illinois is generally two years from when the injury occurred or when the claimant knew they were injured.
-Even if there is a late discovery of the injury, the claimant has no more than four years to file the claim unless they're a minor who suffered an injury.
+Even if there is a late discovery of the injury, the claimant has no more than four years to file the claim unless they’re a minor who suffered an injury.
 Minors cannot file legal claims, so either their parents or legal guardians must file on their behalf, or they can file a claim after they reach their 18th birthday.